shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Whenever a creature gets put in your hand or your army, it loses all counters.

-## Counters
+## Values

-Counters are markers you put on creatures to indicate a change in state.
-Counters stack.
+Values show the state of a creature.
+Some values are printed on the card, like the Rest value.
+Many other values are not printed on the card, such as bonus power.
+These are called “state values”.
+By default, all state values are 0.
+Most state values serve a specific function and have mechanics tied to them, but that is not a requirement.
+State values can only be positive, ranging from 0 to positive infinity.
+Some state values are beneficial, like bonus power.
+These are called “good values”.
+Some state values are harmful, like damage.
+These are called “bad values”.

+Often these are tracked with physical counters, much like +1/+1 counters in MtG.

-Common counters:
+Common values:

--   Exhaustion counters.
-After battling, each creature gets exhaustion counters.
-While a creature has exhaustion counters, it cant be added to your army.
-Each resting creature loses an exhaustion counter at the end of each round.
+-   Exhaustion value.
+After battling, each creature’s exhaustion value increases.
+While a creature’s exhaustion value is greater than 0, it cant be added to your army.
+A resting creature’s exhaustion value decreases by 1 at the end of each round.
--   Power counters.
-Each one increases your creature’s bonus power by 1.
+-   Bonus Power value.
+This is added to a creature’s base power and biome mods to get their total power.
+Note that total power isn’t a value, because it is calculated, not tracked.
--   Damage counters.
-Each one decreases your creature’s bonus power by 1.
-If a creature has damage equal to or greater than their base power, they don’t contribute their power to the combined total.
+-   Damage value.
+This represents the amount of damage this creature has taken.
+This is subtracted from a creature’s power base/mods/values to get their total power.
+If a creature’s damage value is equal to or greater than their base power, they are “wounded”.
+A wounded creature doesn’t contribute their power to the combined total in the finale, and can’t join fights.
--   Stun counters.
-If a creature has any stun counters, it is stunned: its abilities cant be resolved.
-At the start of each player’s turn, they remove a stun counter from each of their creatures.
+-   Stun value.
+If a creature’s stun value is 1 or more, they are stunned: their abilities cant be resolved.
+At the end of each player’s turn, they remove a stun counter from each friendly creature.
--   Shield counters.
-If a creature would gain a damage counter, instead remove a shield counter.
-Adding a shield counter doesn’t remove existing damage counters.
+-   Shield value.
+While a creature has a shield value of 1 or more, if a creature’s damage value would increase by 1, instead decrease its shield value by 1.
+Increasing the shield value doesn’t decrease the existing damage value.

 ## Tags vs Keywords